BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on supervisory review process.pdf.md

 Guidelines on supervisory review

-![The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-It features a blue, translucent, rounded diamond shape containing the European Union's circle of twelve stars, positioned above the stylized lowercase acronym "eiopa" and the full name of the authority in a sans-serif font.
-The background is white.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A simple title card with bold, black text on a light blue background that reads "Guidelines on supervisory review".